Adahn/Project-CUBIOSIM/cuRk4/README.txt

 inc/repressilator.hh

-Normally you don't need to modify the solver Runge-Kutta methods in the file inc/runge_kutta.hh , except you optimise them
+Normally you don't need to modify the solver Runge-Kutta methods in the file inc/runge_kutta.hh , except if you optimise it